Brands Off! Keep companies out of menstruation education.

 Advertising to children through ‘free’ branded samples to encourage custom is unethical

 Menstruation education should be taught without the use of branded resources from companies that manufacture and/or sell menstrual products.

-Market research encourages brands to infiltrate schools to create brand loyal customers from a young age.
+Market research trend reports advise brands to infiltrate schools to create brand loyal customers from a young age.
 Menstruation education is the only topic that relies on branded lesson resources.
 Companies give away free samples along with their branded resources that urge menstruators to keep their periods secret.
 They are more concerned with profit than with the proper education of young people.

 Young people see these logos and colours, recognise them again in shops, and that familiarity translates into brand loyalty in many cases.
 Reports on consumer and market insights into the global and UK feminine hygiene markets list school handouts as one of several key distribution channels.

 There is a personal economic cost to buying something you have to throw away after each use every month.
 A lot of disposable menstrual products are sold by huge multinational corporations who can afford the shelf space, the eye level marketing, the magazine and television ads, internet pop ups, faux activism campaigns, redistribution, wholesaling through third-party sellers and monthly postal subscription companies, and, of course, the marketing disguised as education in schools.
 At schools using these companies' resources, young people are not taught how to chart menstrual cycles to budget for disposable products, how to seek out less expensive products, compare different varieties of disposables, nor investigate whether reusable products would be right for them.